killop/anything_about_game/README.md

 * [Netly](https://github.com/alec1o/Netly?)
 Netly is a open source socket library for c# (C-Sharp).
 It facilitates the use of socket (UDP and TCP, Client and Server) with which it is compatible (Android, iOS, macOS, Linux, Windows, ...) as long as it is compiled with its destination.
 * [Unity-async-await-tcp](https://github.com/Bian-Sh/Unity-async-await-tcp) This is an async/await tcp communication (client and server inside) in unity.simple yet powerful！
 - [EntityNetworkingSystems](https://github.com/AncientEntity/EntityNetworkingSystems) A networking framework for Unity.
+- [Pipelines.Sockets.Unofficial](https://github.com/mgravell/Pipelines.Sockets.Unofficial) This is a managed sockets connector for the System.IO.Pipelines API,
  #### C/CPP
 - [CppNet](https://github.com/caozhiyi/CppNet)
 - [Muduo](https://github.com/chenshuo/muduo)